DeviationTX/deviation-manual/source/ch_model.rst

 .. if:: devo8
 by pressing a graph or
 .. endif::
 by pressing the curve spin-box when it is selectable.
-Some curve types may not be edited (any of the curves preceding the ‘Expo’ curve), and the curve-box will not be selectable if one of these curves is currently active.
+The 1-1 and Fixed curve types may not be edited, and the curve-box will not be selectable if one of these curves is currently active.

 The Curve editor page will be different depending on which curve is selected.
 It is not possible to change the curve type from the curve editor (except when a multi-point curve is selected).
 Values can be set using the spin-box or by touching the graph.